Phil Sellers

-Phillip Sellers, Jr. (born November 20, 1953) is an American former professional basketball player for the Detroit Pistons of the NBA.
+Phillip Sellers Jr. (November 20, 1953 – September 19, 2023) was an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).

 Amateur career

 Born in Brooklyn, New York, Sellers played high school basketball at Thomas Jefferson High School in Brooklyn.
 He achieved success at the prep level, winning the MVP Award of Pittsburgh's Dapper Dan Tournament, a tournament with the nation's top high school players, at the end of his senior season.
 He also earned Third-Team Parade All-American honors at Jefferson and received over 200 scholarship offers from colleges across the country to play basketball.
 Sellers signed a letter of intent to play at Notre Dame, but academic concerns made him reconsider and so he attended Livingston College in New Jersey, a part of Rutgers University specially designed to help students from low-income backgrounds.

 At Rutgers, Sellers was recruited by and played under then-assistant coach and future college basketball legend Dick Vitale.
-His decision to become a Scarlet Knight was initially criticized as Rutgers was a small, unheralded and independent program at the time but Sellers found instant success, averaging 19.5 ppg in his freshman, season, helping lead Rutgers to the 1973 NIT and then following that up in his second season with 23.2 ppg and another NIT appearance.
+His decision to become a Scarlet Knight was initially criticized as Rutgers was a small, unheralded and independent program at the time but Sellers found instant success, averaging 19.5 ppg in his freshman season, helping lead Rutgers to the 1973 National Invitation Tournament (NIT) and then following that up in his second season with 23.2 ppg and another NIT appearance.

-Sellers and Rutgers continued their winning ways in 1974-75, finishing with a 22-7 record and the first NCAA Tournament appearance, losing a first round game to Louisville 91-78 with Sellers scoring 29 points.
+Sellers and Rutgers continued their winning ways in 1974–75, finishing with a 22–7 record and the first NCAA Tournament appearance, losing a first-round game to Louisville 91–78 with Sellers scoring 29 points.

-Rutgers took another step in 1975-76.
-Sellers, a senior and Consensus Second Team All-American, led the team to a 31–0 start, averaging a double-double of 19.2 ppg and 10.2 rpg, the Scarlet Knights advanced to the NCAA Tournament, winning games over Princeton 54-53, Connecticut 93-79, and VMI 91-75 to advance to the Final Four.
-The team finished 31–2, with their only two losses occurring in the national semifinals, 86-70 to Michigan and then the third-place game to UCLA 106-92.
+Rutgers took another step in 1975–76.
+Sellers, a senior and Consensus Second Team All-American, led the team to a 31–0 start, averaging a double-double of 19.2 ppg and 10.2 rpg.
+The Scarlet Knights advanced to the NCAA Tournament, winning games over Princeton 54–53, Connecticut 93–79, and VMI 91–75 to advance to the Final Four.
+The team finished 31–2, with their only two losses occurring in the national semifinals, 86–70 to Michigan and then the third-place game to UCLA 106–92.
 Sellers graduated from Rutgers in 1976 and is still the school's all-time leading scorer (2,399) and rebounder (1,115).
 On January 16, 1988, he had his jersey number (#12) retired, making him one of only three Scarlet Knights players to have ever been so honored.